-Workplace Equality and Respect is an evidence-based approach and can guide you to embed gender equality in your workplace and prevent sexual harassment and other forms of gender-based violence including domestic and family violence.
+Our Watch's Workplace Equality and Respect Model is an evidence-based approach which can guide you to embed gender equality in your workplace and prevent sexual harassment and other forms of gender-based violence including domestic and family violence.

-The Workplace Equality and Respect process walks you through four key steps you can take to assess your business, identify priority areas and implement actions to embed gender equality.
+The Workplace Equality and Respect Model walks you through the key steps you can take to assess your business, identify priority areas and implement actions to embed gender equality based on your organisation's size.

-No two businesses are alike, so it also allows you to select different initiatives or focus on different areas based on your unique needs.
+No two workplaces are alike, so it also allows you to select different initiatives or focus on different areas based on your unique needs.

 With these elements in place, you will be ready to implement change.